gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

 1. `apt-get install -y php7.0 php7.0-dev libapache2-mod-php7.0 php-pear pkg-config libssl-dev libsslcommon2-dev python-minimal python-pip imagemagick composer wget unzip`
     * Install PHP 7.0 & other application packages.
 1. `pip install --upgrade pip`
-    * Update the python package manager.
+    * Update the Python package manager.
 1. `pip install wand`
-    * Install a picture editor package.
+    * Install a Python picture editor package.
 1. `pecl install mongodb`
-    * Install the mongodb php driver.
+    * Install the MongoDB PHP driver.
 1. `echo "extension=mongodb.so" >> /etc/php/7.0/apache2/php.ini && echo "extension=mongodb.so" >> /etc/php/7.0/cli/php.ini`
-    * Enable the MongoDB extention for php.
+    * Enable the MongoDB extention for PHP.
 1. `composer -d="/var/www/html" require aws/aws-sdk-php`
-    * Download the PHP SDK for AWS, so php can interact with AWS.
+    * Download the PHP SDK for AWS, so PHP can interact with AWS.

 ### 5. (Re)Start & enable all services ###
-Everything has been installed and running.
+Everything has been installed and may or may not be running.
 Restart and check the status of the Apache and MongoDB services with the following commands to make sure it's stable.

 1. `systemctl enable mongod apache2`
     * Make sure the services start when the system reboots.